 Improvement Area Improvement Action (Lead Responsibility) Delivery Timescales Comments on progress Prevention Creation of conditions for investment and jobs Implement the Employability Strategy and Action Plan (Head of Planning & Development) 31/3/16 Our first annual report on our Employability Strategy and Action Plan was considered by full Council in February 2014.
 The majority of actions are now underway and good progress has been made.
 The Council also agreed priority actions for 2014/15.
 The strategy and action plan will be revised during 2015 to reflect the current situation, the development of an employability pipeline approach and a bid for EU funding, and to reflect the recommendations of the Commission for Scotland's Young Workforce.
-Invest in Perth campaign (Head of Planning & 31/3/16 Following feedback from users a new "Invest in Perth" website and a new "Perth City Tourism" website will go live in May 2015.
-Development) The food and drink sector has been identified by Perth and Kinross Council as a key sector and a high priority for further development.
-The 'Invest in Perth' campaign is being undertaken with the aim of proactively attracting new business to the area therefore, particularly in relation to the food and drink sector.
+Invest in Perth campaign (Head of Planning & Development) 31/3/16 Following feedback from users a new "Invest in Perth" website and a new "Perth City Tourism" website will go live in May 2015.
+The food and drink sector has been identified by Perth and Kinross Council as a key sector and a high priority for further development.
+The 'Invest in Perth' campaign is therefore being undertaken with the aim of proactively attracting new business to the area , particularly in relation to the food and drink sector.
 As we look ahead to 2017 and positioning Scotland as the Land of Food and Drink, Perth and Kinross Council aspires not only to marketing proactively serviced business land but also to developing the food tourism proposition.
 With 2015 as the Year of Food and Drink a series of new products and events will be marketed to secure Perthshire's position as a food and drink destination of choice.
-Event tourism strong with key food and drink consumer events including Tummel and Tay Festival, Aberfeldy; Chilli Festival, Scone Palace; Restaurants Day, Perth City Centre and Perth Chocolate Festival.
-The newly formed food collective "Eat Perthshire Food-to-go" has increased use of Perthshire produce to improve the local food offer and the visitor experience at major events and festivals, primarily in Commercial Property 31/3/16 Perthshire but also across Scotland.
-6.4 Ha of serviced land have now been created at the Perth Food & Drink Park and Investment Programme the serviced development plots are being marketed.
-The Council intends developing a suite of small business units and an eco-innovation hub on site and a (Head of Planning & Development) brief is being finalised with a view to commencing building works in 2015/16.
-Site servicing works have been substantially completed at Kinross West, providing approximately 2 Ha of serviced development plots.
-Active marketing is now underway and 1 plot of approximately 0.26 ha is currently under offer.
+Event tourism is strong with key food and drink consumer events including Tummel and Tay Festival, Aberfieldy: Chilli Festival, Scone Palace; Restaurants Day, Perth City Centre and Perth Chocolate Festival.
+The newly formed food collective "Eat Perthshire Food-to-go" has increased use of Perthshire produce to improve the local food offer and the visitor experience at major events and festivals, primarily in Perthshire but also across Scotland.